 |

-Detroit Cinema
+Detroit Cinema & Film

 Overview

-There are plenty of great places in the Detroit area to see the latest flicks.
+movie theaters in the Detroit area to see the latest flicks.
 And you'll find just about everything --

-first run Hollywood productions, independent and foreign films,
+first run Hollywood productions, independent

-documentaries, and even animation.
-To
+and foreign films, documentaries, and even animation.
+To locate a quality theatre showing the

-But for something a little different, check out the venues below.
-These theatres provide a more eclectic film
+out the venues below.
+These theatres

-selection, a unique movie-going experience, or both all at once!
+provide a more eclectic film selection, a unique movie-going experience, or

 Detroit Film Center